cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 Beebe and her associates:

 - Microanalyzed videotapes of infant–mother interactions to understand nonverbal relatedness
-- **Discovered two broad types of dyadic nonverbal exchanges**: collaborative and contradictory
+- **Discovered two broad types of dyadic nonverbal exchanges**:
-- Collaborative exchanges lead to positive affective intensity and well-organized patterns of interaction
+  - **Collaborative exchanges** lead to positive affective intensity and well-organized patterns of interaction
-- Contradictory exchanges result in dysfunctional patterns and lack of effectance
+  - **Contradictory exchanges** result in dysfunctional patterns and lack of effectance

 **Transforming Nonverbal Interactions through Therapy**

-Beebe's work is based on a "transformational view":

-- Dysfunctional nonverbal patterns can be changed through therapy
-- Supports the emergence of secure patterns of interaction

 Beebe and her colleagues have influenced our thinking and methods for fostering nonverbal collaborativeness by:

 - Providing mothers with direct visual feedback to learn healthy patterns of exchange
 - Using video microanalysis to investigate nonverbal patterns between adult patients and therapists.

-### The first step toward developing healthy nonverbal collaboration in insecurely attached adult patients is to establish a nonverbal secure base in the

 **Developing Healthy Nonverbal Collaboration in Insecurely Attached Adult Patients**